cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

 ![Roofline plot on Mac M1 Pro](ERT_GRAPH_m1-1.png)

 Notice that there is no L3 cache listed on the roofline model for the HPCC.
 That is because the software has a difficult time distingishing the memory allocation of DRAM and L3.
 Therefore, the software treats L3 and DRAM as equivalent.
 The same is true for the M1 pro.
 Since the software shows that the L2 is indistinguishable from L1 and DRAM, it grouped L2 into DRAM which and did not label L2 on the roofline model graph.
+Additionally, the peak performance for the HPCC is different by a factor of four when compared to the calculated and computed values.
+This is due to GNUplot not vectorizing our program.
+Since there are four threads per core on dev node 18, our program was running on only one thread which makes our peak performance off by a factor of four.

 4. Consider the four FP kernels in "Roofline: An Insightful Visual Performance Model for Floating-Point Programs and Multicore Architectures" (see their Table 2).
 Assuming the high end of operational (i.e., "arithmetic") intensity, how would these kernels perform on the platforms you are testing?
 What optimization strategy would you recommend to increase performance of these kernels?